Mr. District Attorney (1947 film)

 Mr. District Attorney is a 1947 American film noir crime film directed by Robert B. Sinclair and starring Dennis O'Keefe, Adolphe Menjou and Marguerite Chapman.
-The film was based on the long-running and popular radio series Mr. District Attorney created by Phillips Lord.
+The film was the second based on popular radio series Mr. District Attorney created by Phillips Lord.
+It follows a short series begun in 1941 with a film of the same name.

 Plot

 An assistant district attorney becomes involved with a woman who works for the group that he is investigating.